ttran247/ToDoList/README.md

 }
 ```

-Two things to notice: `handleDelete` method is actually a function inside of a function using two fat arrows.
-Just the one `handleDelete` method is used for every account, but the first function is called with the `account.id`.
-This creates a closure, aka a new memory context, in which `accountId` is saved along with the return value which is the inner function.
-React will hand off this function to the DOM.
-The DOM then calls the function, passing in the `event` object, when the user clicks one of the buttons.
+Two things to notice: `handleDelete` method is actually a function inside of a function (using two fat arrows).
+Just the one `handleDelete` method is used for every account, and the first function is called with the `account.id` (you can see the first call in the button onClick).
+This creates a closure, aka a new memory context, in which `accountId` is saved along with the return value, which is the inner function of `handleDelete`.
+React will hand off this function closure to the DOM.
+The DOM then calls the inner function, passing in the `event` object when the user clicks one of the buttons.
+When the inner function runs, its value for `accountId` will contain the correct id for the button that was clicked.

 Fork then clone this repository: https://gitlab.com/kenzie-academy/se/fe/react/assessment---todo-app-part-1